polkadot-developers/polkadot-docs/polkadot-protocol/onchain-governance/origins-tracks.md

 ### Key Features of OpenGov Tracks

-1. **Independent Tracks for each Origin** - every Origin (such as different groups or roles) has its own Track, meaning proposals from different Origins follow separate paths and are handled independently
+1. **Independent Tracks for each Origin** - every `Origin` (such as different groups or roles) has its own `Track`, meaning proposals from different `Origins` follow separate paths and are handled independently

-2. **Track stages** - each Track consists of several stages:
+2. **Track stages** - each `Track` consists of several stages:
     - **Preparation Period** - time for discussion before voting
     - **Voting Period** - active voting time
     - **Decision Period** - final decision-making on the proposal
     - **Confirmation Period** - verifying support before enactment
     - **Enactment Period** - final waiting period before the proposal takes effect
-    - **Configurable Parameters** - each Track has specific settings, like voting durations, deposit requirements, and approval thresholds, customized for the type of proposal
+    - **Configurable Parameters** - each `Track` has specific settings, like voting durations, deposit requirements, and approval thresholds, customized for the type of proposal

-3. **Separate from other Tracks** - Tracks operate independently, meaning proposals from different Origins are processed without interference, ensuring focused governance for each proposal
+3. **Separate from other Tracks** - `Tracks` operate independently, meaning proposals from different Origins are processed without interference, ensuring focused governance for each proposal